feathersui/feathersui-website/learn/as3-starling/cookbook/tab-navigator-font-styles.md

 ---
-title: How to change font styles in a TabNavigator component (Starling version)
+title: How to change font styles in a TabNavigator component (AS3/Starling version)
 layout: "docs.html"
 ---